 For the vast majority of patients, total knee replacement is very successful in relieving knee pain, allowing patients to return to their normal activities.
 However, a knee replacement will not allow you to do more than you could before you had knee pain.

-Dr. Meneghini specializes in total knee replacement techniques, and was selected as one of the “Top 22 Knee Surgeons in North America” in 2014 by Orthopedics This Week.
+Dr. Meneghini specializes in total knee replacement techniques, and was selected as the Castle Connelly Indianapolis “Top Doctor” in 2022.
 He is committed to providing the highest quality care and best outcomes possible.
-If you would like to learn more about total knee replacement or schedule an appointment with Dr. Meneghini, please call our office at (317) 688-5980.
+If you would like to learn more about total knee replacement or schedule an appointment with Dr. Meneghini, please call our office at (317) 620-0232.